 Sweet Potato Red Lentil and Coconut Curry Recipe

-- 2 tbsp olive oil *sub soy sauce for an oil-free recipe
+- 2 tablespoon olive oil *sub soy sauce for an oil-free recipe

 - 1 red onion, chopped